notverzee/The-Choicer-Voicer-Launcher/README.md

 You can add as many versions as you wish inside the normal and compatibility folders in the same format forever, as the launcher includes a drop-down menu for both editions that will show you all the versions you've added in the respective folders.

 You can also add the launcher to Steam as a Non-Steam Game, and opening it will open the launcher, and opening one of the games you've added will still work seamlessly.
-## How To Use (Modding)
+## How To Mod
 Inside the launcher, there are three points of interest below the basic functionality:
 - Get Mods
-- (Modding)
+- Modding Folder
-- Install downloaded mod to: / Drag a .zip or .rar mod file here
+- Install downloaded mod to: / Drag a .zip or .rar mod file or gamebanana link here

 Pressing "Get Mods" redirects you to the GameBanana page for The Choicer Voicer.
 When you download your mods, you can go into the launcher again, press the drag & drop menu for the right folder it needs to go into, and you drag your mod(s) to the box below.
 It automatically extracts the zip/rar file(s) and makes them work immediately.

+Gamebanana links have to include the https:// at the bginning of it or it will NOT work.

-(NOTICE): If a mod has a weirder setup, like a readme.txt next to where the main folder is in the zip, it may not work as intended, so make sure it worked properly by pressing the (Modding) button to enter your mods folder before double-checking if it extracted correctly.)
+(NOTICE): If a mod has a weirder setup, like a readme.txt next to where the main folder is in the zip, it may not work as intended, so make sure it worked properly by pressing the 'Modding Folder' button to enter your mods folder before double-checking if it extracted correctly.)

 ## Questions?
 If you have any questions or things I should heed notice towards, join my Discord server at https://twechon.com/discord or email me at support@twechon.com and I'll happily answer you.